Structured Authority

 Most law firm marketing was designed for a different environment.

 Directories once controlled visibility.
 Search engines rewarded content volume and repetition.
 Today, authority signals are evaluated much differently.
-Search platforms and AI systems now assess credibility, structure, and expertise in ways that many traditional legal websites were never designed to provide.
+Search platforms and AI systems assess credibility, structure, and expertise in ways that many traditional legal websites were never designed to support.

 The result is confusion.
 Firms publish more content but see less impact.
 Visibility becomes unpredictable.
 Opportunities appear inconsistent.